katerina-kossler/tandem_challenge_2020/README.md

 ### Notes
 #### Plan:
 - MVP:
-  CL-game built using Python.
+  1. CL-game built using Python.
-  User types the selected answer from the available options and hits enter to submit the selection.
-Game proceeds until 10 Q have been answered.
+  2. User types the selected answer from the available options and hits enter to submit the selection.
-  Add unit testing to the key functions.
-  Handles / Rejects incorrect user inputs.
+  3. Game proceeds until 10 Q have been answered.
+  4. Application that can ran locally (can include JSON file in opening the application & exit with CTRL+C).
+  5. Key functions are covered by unit tests.

 - Additional Features:
-  Application that can ran locally (include JSON file in opening the application & exit with CTRL+C) UI using React in some capacity.
-  Tracks player information while running.
-  (Simple SQL BD to store player scores and Q/As)
+  1. Simple UI: Using Flask / Jinja / React in some capacity.
+  2. Questions are randomly displayed and the user clicks their selection.
+After clicking, the correct answer is revealed, score is updated.
+  3. Click move on to next question.
+  4. Once round is over, final score is shown along with condensed view of seen questions and their answers (maybe conditional coloring if the question was correct or not).
+  5. Tracks player information either while running or with a simple SQL DB.
+Could store player's past scores and successful input files - like a nice arcade game).

-  Function to upload new Q/A (download example JSON file).
+  6. Function to upload new Q/A JSON file (should need validation to play with anything other than the default file).
-  Function to validate file upload.

 #### To-do list:
+##### MVP:
 - [X] Process JSON File: need to parse, store, validate (num of Q and options for each Q)
 - [X] Select current question
 - [X] Score keeping / update score